First steps using the ODM

 When creating or updating objects, the workflow is always the same.
 In the next section, you'll see how Doctrine is smart enough to update entries if they already exist in MongoDB.

-Doctrine provides a library that allows you to programmatically load testing data into your project (i.e. fixture data).
+Doctrine provides a library that allows you to programmatically load testing data into your project (i.e. "fixture data").
 For more information, see DoctrineFixturesBundle.

 Fetching Objects from MongoDB